Day One

 “… during our…”

-Darkness flows from every direction, from beneath furnishings and every shadowed corner, drawn to a nebulous blackness only a few meters away from where Pruitt’s shoes now seem bolted to the floor.
+Darkness flows from every direction, from beneath furnishings and every shadowed corner, drawn into a nebulous blackness only a few meters away from where Pruitt’s shoes now seem bolted to the floor.

-A wave of pressure bears outward from a blunted pyramid maybe three meters high and wide, a daunting triangular mass shrouded in pebbly, iridescent flesh.
+A wave of pressure bears outward from a blunted pyramidal shape maybe four meters high and wide, a daunting triangular mass shrouded in pebbly, iridescent flesh.
 A few sheared-away scraps of furniture, arranged too near the thing’s point of emergence, fall away from its flanks in pieces.

 Another sigh from Mr. Gray ends in enunciation.
 “Our transit will be a matter of moments, Mr. Pruitt.
 Prepare yourself.”

-Kudlac’s voice from somewhere above him speaks directly to the outgoing Director’s incredulity.
-“Mr. Black has allowed us the employment of his trusted emissary’s unique means until our mandate has been realized.”
-An open-handed gesture indicates the massive pyramidal form.
+Kudlac’s voice from somewhere above him speaks directly to the Chief Executive’s incredulity.
+“Mr. Black has allowed us the employment of his emissary’s unique means until our mandate has been realized.”

 Kudlac utters something unintelligible and the pyramid alters, a change so improbable that Pruitt fears he has begun, or perhaps continues, to hallucinate.